Tdaycode/Team-underdogs-frontend/README.md

 ### CoinBase Exchange App

-Welcome to develope branch
+Welcome to master branch

-This is the DEFAULT branch for this repo and will be merge to master when the app is done with development
+This branch is for final deployment

 There is a set of rules to follow while working:
 Please remember this categories of commit: